Bricks, Insulation, Plaster, Radiators ....

 BASIC CONTRUCTION MATERIALS

 Turkey has a huge iron and steel industry, which produces major inputs for the construction industry.
 Turkey’s steel production rose 31.5 million tons in 2015.
 More than 35 000 people are employed in the sector.

-cement industry reached an annual production of 71.2 million tons.
-Turkish cement industry provides employment for more than 16 thousand employees.
+In 2014, the Turkish cement industry reached an annual production of 71.2 million tons.
+The Turkish cement industry provides employment for more than 16 thousand employees.
 In 2015 major markets for Turkish cement exports were Syria, Libya, USA and Israel.